bananaNuggets75/personal-trainer-app/README.md

 - [Usage](#usage)
 - [Contributing](#contributing)

 ## Current Features

 - Simple and clean login page
   - Text fields for username and password
   - Login button with a print statement for demonstration purposes
+- Home page with navigation drawer
+  - Workout section with a prominent display
+  - Membership and Profile sections aligned at the bottom
+- Membership page
+  - Dropdown to select membership type
+  - Submit button
+- Workout page
+  - (Placeholder for actual workout content)
+- Profile page
+  - (Placeholder for actual profile content)

 ## Installation